xibrah/Asteroid-Game/README.md

 ## Next Steps for Development

-Here are some next steps to consider:

 1. **Asset Creation**: Add sprites for characters, items, and environments
 2. **Combat System**: Implement encounters with enemies from your universe
 3. **Advanced Quests**: Create more complex quest chains tied to your story
 4. **Ship Management**: Add a system for upgrading and customizing the player's ship
 5. **Faction System**: Develop more complex faction relationships and reputation effects

-The code is modular and extensible, making it easy to expand with new features as you develop the game further.

-Would you like me to explain any particular part of the code in more detail, or shall we discuss next steps for expanding your Asteroid Frontier RPG?

 Notes:
 requires Pygame, install with: pip intall pygame